Our common challenge

 Swiss universities generate about 120 spin-offs each year, but how do we encourage and support both students and university staff to further unleash their creative innovation potential and benefit society and the economy?

 Our common vision

-Stimulate an innovation culture and support student and university staff innovation and entrepreneurship at Swiss cantonal Universities and Universities of Applied Sciences.
+Stimulate an innovation culture and support student and university staff innovation and entrepreneurship at Swiss federal and cantonal Universities and Universities of Applied Sciences.

-The Swiss national conference for Student Innovation unites in Fribourg every 18 months.
-This high-level workshop compares and contrasts support for innovation and entrepreneurship at cantonal universities and universities of applied sciences, provide insights into methods for encouraging an innovation mindset for students and university staff interested in intra- and entrepreneurship, and builds a network of innovation experts interested in developing innovation best practices for universities.
+The 3rd Swiss Forum for University and Student Innovation targets education, support activities and ecosystem development for innovation and entrepreneurship at federal and cantonal universities, and universities of applied sciences in Switzerland.
+We wish to develop insights into methods for encouraging an innovation mindset for students and university staff interested in intra- and entrepreneurship, and build a network of innovation experts interested in developing innovation best practices for universities.

 Outcomes for the participants

-Our international speakers on student and university staff innovation mindset and entrepreneurship
+Our international speakers on student and university innovation and entrepreneurship

 Get new insights from experts.
 Share your experience.
 Meet and discuss.